-In accordance with its exclusive authority and responsibility under article VIII, section 4 of the Utah Constitution to govern the practice of law, the Utah Supreme Court establishes an Office of Legal Services Innovation (Innovation Office).
-The Innovation Office will operate under the direct auspices of the Supreme Court and its purpose will be to assist the Supreme Court in overseeing and regulating nontraditional legal services providers and the delivery of nontraditional legal services.
-To this end, and subject to Supreme Court oversight, the Innovation Office will establish and continued . . .
+In accordance with its plenary and exclusive authority and responsibility under article VIII, section 4 of the Utah Constitution to govern the practice of law, the Utah Supreme Court establishes the Office of Legal Services Innovation (Innovation Office).
+The Innovation Office will operate under the direct auspices of the Supreme Court and its purpose will be to assist the Supreme Court in overseeing and regulating nontraditional legal services providers and the delivery of nontraditional legal services.8 To this end, and subject to Supreme Court oversight, the Innovation Office will establish and administer a pilot legal regulatory sandbox (Sandbox)9 through which individuals and entities may be approved to offer nontraditional legal services to the public through nontraditional providers or traditional providers using novel approaches and means, including options not permitted by the Rules of Professional Conduct and other applicable rules.
+The Supreme Court establishes the Innovation Office and the Sandbox

-&lt;sup>4 The Supreme Court's decision to pursue changes regarding its governance of the practice of law is in keeping with (1) the Resolution of the Conference of Chief Justices and (2) the Resolution of the American Bar Association's House of Delegates "to consider regulatory innovations that have the potential to improve the accessibility, affordability, and quality of civil legal services, while also ensuring necessary and appropriate protections that best serve clients and the public . . . . "
+7 The Supreme Court's decision to pursue changes regarding its governance of the practice of law is in keeping with (1) the Resolution of the Conference of Chief Justices and (2) the Resolution of the American Bar Association's House of Delegates "to consider regulatory innovations that have the potential to improve the accessibility, affordability, and quality of civil legal services, while also ensuring necessary and appropriate protections that best serve clients and the public"

-In Utah, the practice of law is defined by Utah Supreme Court Rule of Professional Practice 14-802.
+8 In Utah, the practice of law is defined by Utah Supreme Court Rule of Professional Practice 14-802.
 This Standing Order incorporates that definition.
 For an understanding of "nontraditional legal services providers" and "nontraditional legal services," please refer to Section 3.3 (Regulatory Scope).